ttsukahara967/ttsukahara967/README.md

-> Note: this repository is used for PoC (proof of concept) purposes.
+> Note: repositories under this GitHub account are used for PoC (proof of concept) purposes.

 ## Profile